 The villa San Michele was built primarily to house Munthe’s collections of Roman, Etruscan and Egyptian finds as well as to enhance the already beautiful setting and impress visitors.

 6. THE BLUE GROTTO - is probably the most famous natural attraction of the isle of Capri.
-Read about this enchanting cave in our article on Visiting the Blue Grotto.
+Read about this enchanting cave in our article on Visiting the Blue Grotto or just book one of these tours and find out everything on the spot:

 7. VILLA DAMECUTA - was originally one of the villas belonging to emperor Tiberius.
 There isn’t much left of the structure as it was destroyed in the process of building fortifications during the times of French and English rule.